 - Governmental activities. - Increasing results may indicate that a local government is not systematically investing in capital assets which may indicate increasing deferred replacement or maintenance cost. - The unfavorable rating is due to increases in accumulated depreciation over the past few years which were greater than the increases in capital assets.
-In 2013 a change in accounting principal required the City to blend CMPA into the City's financials resulting in the addition of \$53.9 million in capital assets.
-The additions of these assets have skewed the trends.
+With the increase in the capital outlay in the capital projects funds, this number should improve over the next few fiscal years.